 - A mortgage broker will be able to shop your loan among multiple lenders to try to find the best deal.
 While they were maligned for putting borrowers into bad loans during the housing boom, if you find a broker you can trust with plenty of experience, it can be more like working with a trusted financial planner than a huckster just hoping to make a quick buck.

-Make it a sprint, not a marathon.
 If you limit your mortgage loan shopping to two weeks or less, you’re less likely to do damage to your credit scores.
 If you supply your Social Security number on an application, you can assume the lender will pull your credit reports and scores.
 And every credit pull generates an “inquiry.”
 Multiple inquiries in a short period of time can lower your credit scores.
 But when it comes to mortgage-related inquiries, those within a short period of time — anywhere from 14 to 45 days depending on the scoring model being used — count as one.

-No pain, no gain.
 The truth is, mortgage shopping can be frustrating.
 There will be times when you feel like the lender is asking you for way too much information, or you’ll feel like the process is never going to end.
 But keep it in perspective.
 If you are successful in getting a new home loan or refinancing, you’ll likely get a loan at historically low interest rates that will benefit you for years to come.

 Image: Spacecat, via Flickr